 Check the diagram above to see what the current air quality forecast is in the 48210 area.

 The cornerstone of EHRA has been the EHRA Academy for youth ages 16 to 18.
 The EHRA Academy formed in response to community concerns about air quality issues.
-In 2018 and 2019, the EHRA summer academies entailed 2 intensive weeks of active learning, including:
+Now in its 5th year, the EHRA summer academies entailed 2.5 intensive weeks of active learning, including:

 an environmental bus tour of local air pollution sources,

 mapping of environmental risks and assets with community leaders,